Milton High School graduates cross the road

 But Yeung has mused on this timeless question.
 Did the chicken know the difference between the two sides of the street?
 Did the chicken know crossing the road would lead to a better future?

-Yeung rejects the answer is as simple as the chicken wanting to get to the other side.
+Yeung rejects the answer is as simple as, “To get to the other side.”
 An alternate reason?
-It wanted to.
+It wanted to, and it made its own decision to cross.

 “Fellow graduates, we are the chickens,” Yeung said.
 “Right now, we are making our own decisions to cross the road.”